High School DxD: Video games

 Kadokawa Games announced in July 2013 that a videogame adaptation of High School DxD was in development for Nintendo 3DS.
 Originally scheduled to be released in Japan on November 28, 2013, it was delayed in order to "improve the product's quality", and was instead released on December 19, 2013.
 Described as an "erotic battle adventure", the game features a visual novel and turn-based battle system.
-A PlayStation Vita game titled High School DxD New Fight was released on August 28, 2014 in Japan.
+A PlayStation Vita game titled High School DxD New Fight was released on August 28, 2014, in Japan.

+A browser game titled High School D×D Operation Paradise Infinity was released on April 22, 2025, by Japanese games platform G123 operated by CTW Inc..

 Other media

 An internet radio show, called High School DxD: The Occult Research Club Inside Kuoh Academy (ハイスクールD×D 駒王学園 裏オカルト研究部, Haisukūru Dī Dī KuŌ Gakuen Ura-Okaruto Kenkyū-bu), aired on HiBiKi Radio Station on December 12, 2011.

-A trading card game by Prism Connect featuring characters from the series was released on July 27, 2012 in a starter deck and booster pack.
+A trading card game by Prism Connect featuring characters from the series was released on July 27, 2012, in a starter deck and booster pack.

 Reception

 According to Oricon, High School DxD was the sixth top-selling light novel series in Japan for 2012, selling a total of 654,224 units.
 Also, in 2013 High School DxD sold over 346,173 copies according to Oricon.
 The English version of the first manga volume reached No. 2 in the New York Times best-seller list.
-As of March 20, 2018, the first 25 volumes had 4 million copies in print.
+As of May 2, 2024, the series sold more than 7.8 million copies in print worldwide.

-The anime adaptation of High School DxD received mixed reviews, with critics praising the visuals, musical score, and sometimes the fanservice.
-The plot left critics divided.
-Sequential Tart, in a review of the anime, praised the animation quality, voice acting, and fanservice scenes, as well as the depth of the "actually really engaging" plot.
+The anime adaptation of High School DxD received favourable reviews, with critics praising the visuals, musical score, and sometimes the salacious scenes.
+Sequential Tart, in a review of the anime, praised the animation quality, voice acting, and salacious scenes, as well as the depth of the "actually really engaging" plot.
 Finding the animation "to die for" and the music "fun throughout", Active Anime lauded DxD as "a kick ass action comedy that's crazy sexy", with "sexy devil ladies, a hero with heart, and exhilarating action mak[ing] this a win-win!"
-Stig Høgset of THEM Anime Reviews agreed on DxD being "a whole lot of fun", praising the characters, fanservice, and visuals.
+Stig Høgset of THEM Anime Reviews agreed on DxD being "a whole lot of fun", praising the characters, salaciousness, and visuals.
 Writing that "High School DxD turned out to be a really pleasant surprise", Høgset continued that "I will certainly look into the sequel if FUNimation ever gets it out the door on disc."

-Anime News Network's Theron Martin in his official series review of High School DxD, praised the color, musical, fanservice and character developments, but criticized the lack of freshness of the show, concluding that "Evaluated as a general release series, High School DxD has enough going for it to be a little better than average.
+Anime News Network's Theron Martin in his official series review of High School DxD, praised the color, musical, fanservice and character developments, concluding that "Evaluated as a general release series, High School DxD has enough going for it to be a little better than average.
 Evaluate it as a fan service-focused series, though, and it is one of the top recent titles of its type."